Privacy Policy

 Communication

-The above rights, as well as any right regarding personal data, are exercised upon a written request submitted to any place accessible to the public, or via electronic communication, sending a message to dpo@yeka.gr and is also examined by the Data Protection Officer, whom the Hellenic Labor Inspectorate has appointed.
+The above rights, as well as any right regarding personal data, are exercised upon a written request submitted to any place accessible to the public, or via electronic communication, sending a message from the contact form and is also examined by the Data Protection Officer, whom the Hellenic Labor Inspectorate has appointed.

 Processing principles